Distinguishing Majorana bound states from accidental zero-energy modes with a microwave cavity: Model Hamiltonian

 is the (tight-binding) Hamiltonian of the electronic part only for a total wire length $L$, $ H_c = \omega_c a^\dagger a$ represents the photons in the cavity, assumed to be a single mode with a frequency $\omega_c$, and

-describes the capacitive coupling between electrons within the wire and the cavity, as detailed in \cite{Dmytruk_Phys.Rev.B.2023Microwave}.
-Here, $g_j = g\,\theta(j)\theta(j_c-j)$ denotes the spatially dependent coupling strength, where $j_c$ represents the final site interacting with the cavity, $g$ is the strength of the coupling, and $\theta(x)$ is the Heaviside function.
-In addition, $a^\dagger$ ($a$) denotes the creation (annihilation) operator for the photons within the cavity, while $c_{j,\sigma}^\dagger$ ($c_{j,\sigma}$) is the creation (annihilation) operator for an electron with spin $\sigma=\uparrow, \downarrow$, at position $j$.
-Moreover, $\mu_j$ is the spatially-dependent chemical potential, while $E_{Z,j} = (1/2) g_{B,j} \mu_B B$ is the Zeeman energy pertaining to the axial magnetic field $B$ (refer to Fig. \ref{SystemSchematic}), where $g_{B,j}$ represents the spatially-dependent $g$-factor, and $\mu_B$ is the Bohr magneton.
-The parameter $\alpha_j$ symbolizes the spin-orbit interaction (SOI) coupling strength at site $j$ in the lattice.
+describes the capacitive coupling between electrons within the wire and the cavity, as detailed in Ref.~\cite{Dmytruk_Phys.Rev.B.2023Microwave}.
+Here $g_j = g\,\theta(j)\theta(j_c-j)$ denotes the spatially dependent coupling strength, where $j_c$ represents the final site interacting with the cavity, $g$ is the strength of the coupling, and $\theta(x)$ is the Heaviside function.
+In addition, $a^\dagger$ ($a$) denotes the creation (annihilation) operator for the photons within the cavity, while $c_{j,\sigma}^\dagger$ ($c_{j,\sigma}$) is the creation (annihilation) operator for an electron with spin $\sigma=\uparrow, \downarrow$ at position $j$.
+Moreover, $\mu_j$ is the spatially dependent chemical potential, while $E_{Z,j} = (1/2) g_{B,j} \mu_B B$ is the Zeeman energy pertaining to the axial magnetic field $B$ (refer to Fig. \ref{SystemSchematic}), where $g_{B,j}$ represents the spatially dependent $g$ factor and $\mu_B$ is the Bohr magneton.
+The parameter $\alpha_j$ symbolizes the spin-orbit interaction (SOI) for the bond $j,j+1$ in the lattice.
 The Pauli matrices, $\sigma^{x,y,z}$, operate within the spin space, and $\Delta_j$ is the superconducting gap introduced via proximity at site $j$.
 We consider distinct parameter values for the two regions under investigation.
 Specifically, $t_j=t_{d}\,(t_s)$ represents the tunneling parameter within the QD (superconducting) region.
 Similarly, $\alpha_j=\alpha_{d}\,(\alpha_s)$ signifies the SOI coupling strength for the dot (superconducting) region.
-Additionally, $E_{Z,j}=E_{Z,d}\,(E_{Z,s})$ signifies the Zeeman energy in the dot (superconducting) region, while $\Delta_j=0$ $(\Delta_s)$ corresponds to the proximity-induced superconducting gap in the dot (superconducting) region.
+Additionally, $E_{Z,j}=E_{Z,d}\,(E_{Z,s})$ signifies the Zeeman energy in the dot (superconducting) region, while $\Delta_j=0$ $(\Delta)$ corresponds to the proximity-induced superconducting gap in the dot (superconducting) region.
 We further assume that the tunneling and SOI coupling strengths at the interface between the two sites are the average values of those found in the respective regions~\cite{Reeg_Phys.Rev.B.2018Zeroenergy}.
 To distinguish between trivial and topological phases of the superconducting segment, it is useful to define the local quantity $\Delta_{t,j} = E_{Z,j} - \sqrt{\mu_j^2 + \Delta_j^2}$.
-Here, if $\Delta_{t,j}<0$ within the superconducting region, the system is in the trivial phase.
-Conversely, if $\Delta_{t,j}>0$, it signifies the topological phase with in-gap modes emerging at its ends (that become zero-energy modes for sufficiently large systems) \cite{Alicea_Rep.Prog.Phys..2012New,Laubscher_J.Appl.Phys..2021Majorana}.
+Here, if $\Delta_{t,j}<0$ within the superconducting region, then the system is in the trivial phase.
+Conversely, if $\Delta_{t,j}>0$, then it signifies the topological phase with in-gap modes emerging at its ends (which become zero-energy modes for sufficiently large systems) \cite{Alicea_Rep.Prog.Phys..2012New,Laubscher_J.Appl.Phys..2021Majorana}.